stackitcloud/terraform-provider-stackit/docs/resources/observability_alertgroup.md

 - `annotations` (Map of String) A map of key:value.
 Annotations to add or overwrite for each alert
 - `for` (String) Alerts are considered firing once they have been returned for this long.
 Alerts which have not yet fired for long enough are considered pending.
 Default is 0s
 - `labels` (Map of String) A map of key:value.
 Labels to add or overwrite for each alert
 - `record` (String) The name of the metric.
-Is the identifier and must be unique in the group.
+It's the identifier and must be unique in the group.